Ansible Execution Monitor

 Status, ok/changed/skipped counts, full Ansible summary per host.

-Failed hosts
+Failed hosts — all tasks captured

 Unreachable hosts